bcrestel/bcrestel.github.io/_posts/2021-01-11-Notes_for_CNN_course_by_deeplearning.ai.md

 ## Video: A simple convolutional network example

 Basic idea is to stack convolutional layers one after the other.
-At then, you can flatten the last image and pass it to an appropriate loss function.
+At the end, you can flatten the last image and pass it to an appropriate loss function.

 One general trend is that the image dimension is going down as we progress in